 Some of which are –

 Apart from malicious cyberattacks and data leaks, managing a large fleet of mobile devices also becomes challenging.
-Therefore, enterprises need a solution to control the devices efficiently to achieve policy compliances.
+Therefore, businesses need a solution to control the devices efficiently to achieve policy compliance to enable enterprise mobility truly.
 In addition, they need to centrally manage the devices and push new updates regularly to maintain productivity.

 Mobile Device Management (MDM) is a software that enables an enterprise’s Information Technology (IT) admin to keep a tab on corporate/personal mobile devices in the company network.
-MDM lets the admins administer company-level policies and security on mobile devices.
+MDM ensure safe enterprise mobility by letting the admins administer company-level policies and security on mobile devices.
 As mobile devices are highly susceptible to malware and phishing attacks, MDM makes the company data as guarded as possible.

-An MDM solution can perform various functions such as:
+An MDM solution can perform various functions to bring in enterprise mobility, such as:

 MDM uses a client-server architecture.
 The endpoint mobile devices act as a client, and the MDM server pushes configuration and other policies through OTA.
 Under MDM, the endpoints are centrally managed by the IT admins.